aditya161216/browser-agent/README.md

 # Browser Agent - Natural Language Browser Automation

 An intelligent browser automation system that allows users to control their web browser using natural language commands through a Chrome extension.
-Built with a microservices architecture using Python, LangChain, and Redis.
+Built with a microservices architecture using Python, LangGraph, and Redis.

 ## 🌟 Features